coggs/OCI_Language_AI/README.md

 ## Create APEX Workspace
 [OCI Quick Start - Deploy a low-code app on Autonomous Database using APEX](https://cloud.oracle.com/resourcemanager/quickstarts?solution-name=apex&region=us-ashburn-1)

-(Note - ensure logged in to your CLoud Tenancy and that the home region is selected)
+(Note - ensure logged in to your Cloud Tenancy and that the home region is selected)